This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Car Hire – There are about 4 car parking spaces at the top of the hill which is down a small road so I wouldn’t bother even looking as they will almost certainly be taken (unless you get there early).
 However, before you get to the top of the hill there is a small town where you should be able to find a space.
 It’s about a 600m walk from there.
 If you choose the accommodation option above then you can arrange car hire from them.
 If you would rather pick up your vehicle on your arrival to Malta then check out Rental Cars here.

-Bus – Download the official Maltese public transport app – Tallinja – and put in Weraq as your destination station.
+Bus – Download the official Maltese public transport app – Tallinja – and type in ‘Weraq’ as your destination station.
 Follow the instructions on the screen.
-It is roughly a 700m walk from the bus station.
+It is roughly a 700m walk from the bus stop.

 #3 Hondoq Bay